 Gone are the days of getting up at 4 am to snag deals.
 These days you can save just as much shopping online sales without the stress of holiday crowds.
 (Thank goodness.)

 Stock Up at the End of the Season

 An amazing way to get ahead of your holiday budget for next year is to shop the end of the season holiday sales.
 Any frugal person will tell you that the best deals are found after the event has passed when most people aren’t interested anymore because that’s when you’ll find the deepest discounts.

 Stocking up on things like gift wrap, gift sets, Christmas pjs, candles (which make great gifts), Christmas cards and more is a great way to lower the amount that you spend on the holidays year after year.

 Focus on Traditions and Memories

-Build a snowman, sing Christmas songs, bake cookies, drive around and look at lights.
+Build a snowman, make paper snowflakes, sing Christmas carols, bake cookies, watch a Christmas movie, drive around and look at lights.
 These are the things that will be remembered and they don’t cost a thing.
-Check out my list of 25 Christmas Activities for Kids for more ideas!
+Check out my list of 25 Christmas Activities for Kids for a full list of ideas.